afritz1/OpenTESArena/CONTRIBUTING.md

 ```

 ### Coding Style
-We're using C++14, so we regularly use all of the nice features like:
+We're using modern C++, so we regularly use all of the nice features like:
 - `std::array`, `std::string`, `std::unique_ptr`, `std::unordered_map`, `std::vector`
 - `nullptr`
 - `enum class`